joieng1/contextShare/docs/OVERVIEW.md

 - **Electron:** For building the cross-platform desktop application.
 - **React:** For creating the user interface components and managing application state.
+- **Zustand:** For efficient and scalable state management in the React frontend, particularly for global or complex state.
 - **React Router:** For navigation within the application (though minimally used in this specific single-view utility).
 - **Webpack:** For bundling the application's assets and modules.
 - **React Fast Refresh:** For enabling a fast development loop with hot reloading.